crocs-muni/usable-cert-validation/_guides/gnutls.md

 ## Alternative: Setting a custom trust anchor

 In some cases, it might be useful to trust an arbitrary certificate authority.
-This could be the case during testing, or within company intranets.
+This could be the case during testing or within company intranets.
 If we trust a CA located in `trusted_ca.pem` and other authorities located in `trusted_dir`, we can easily change the trust setting as follows (any of the two procedures can be skipped).
 This must be done _before_ we link the credentials structure to the session context.

 ```c
 /* Set a custom trusted CA for certificate validation from file.
 The certificate must be in PEM format. */